Indigenous Healing Practices

 Modern Western Medicine and Psychedelics

-To understand the use of psychedelics in indigenous healing practices in modern western medicine, you need to take a closer look at clinical trials and research underway.
-Potential benefits and risks of this practice also need to be assessed.
+To understand the use of psychedelics in indigenous healing practices in modern Western medicine, you need to take a closer look at clinical trials and research underway.
+The potential benefits and risks of this practice also need to be assessed.

 Clinical Trials and Research